The Soldier's Details

 John’s nephew, Bruce Slayter worked for Basil Clarke’s son, Noel Clarke.
 Bruce and his brother Tim farm at Wooroloo.
 Another brother currently owns the original Robinson home with 36 acres.
 The original property was 500 acres.

-He later remarried and although never returned to live in WA he always spoke warmly of the West, his childhood and possibly his pre-war dreams to pursue a political career.
+He later remarried and never returned to live in WA he however, always spoke warmly of the West, his childhood and possibly his pre-war dreams to pursue a political career.
 John had his challenges with alcohol as so many former POWs did.
 He had seen and experienced so much horror.

 Below: John’s sister Mary Robinson marries with her brother John as best man.